2026 Edition · Updated monthly · Independent research

 Best Weight Loss Apps in 2026

-The best weight loss apps in 2026, combined calorie tracking and coaching, ranked by adherence and outcomes.
+The best weight loss apps of 2026, ranked by adherence and real-world outcomes.
+Combined calorie counting and coaching, full per-app reviews and picks.

 May 2026